Preventing Dehydration During Cancer Treatment

 When to Contact Your Care Team

-Even when following your care provider's advice, you may become dehydrated.
-If this occurs, your care provider may recommend IV fluids.
-If dehydration is being caused by vomiting or diarrhea then those side effects should be treated.
-If you experience the following symptoms of dehydration, contact your care team right away:
+Even when doing your best, you may still become dehydrated.
+To manage dehydration, your care provider may suggest IV fluids.
+If you have any of the following symptoms of severe dehydration, contact your care team right away:

 - Feeling very thirsty or thirst that doesn't stop when you drink.